arcogabbo/gym-web-app/README.md

 ## CrossFit Web App
-This is a project of mine to help those CrossFit fitness centers who still uses an agenda to take books and other things such as certificates and submissions.
+This is a project of mine to help those CrossFit fitness centers who still uses an agenda to take bookings and other things such as certificates and subscriptions.
-In addition to books athletes can customize their profile and add pages to a custom diary based on their activity.
+In addition to booking, athletes can customize their own profile and add pages to a custom diary based on their activity.

 ## Web App setup
 Create a file named config.js like the one below in the utility folder: